everlyy/analyze-jumpstats/README.md

 Copy `config.def.py` to `config.py` and put your bot's token in there. \
 Then just run `discord-bot.py`.

+Then in Discord you can do `/analyze_jumpstats` and attach a CSV file with your jumpstats, and you'll see an embed with your stats summarized.

 # Screenshots

 ### Terminal Output